Asynchronous Capacity per Unit Cost: Proofs of Results

 is upper bounded as

-for any $\varepsilon>0$ and all $N$ large enough, where $H(J_\cX)$ denotes the entropy of the left marginal of $J$, and $I(J)$ denotes the mutual information induced by $J$.
+for any $\varepsilon>0$ and all $n$ large enough, where $H(J_\cX)$ denotes the entropy of the left marginal of $J$, where and where $I(J)$ denotes the mutual information induced by~$J$.

-The first equality in \eqref{mezzomezzo} follows from the independence of $C^N(m')$ and $Y^N$ since $Y^N$ corresponds to the output of $C^N(m)$.
-For the first inequality, note that if the codewords were randomly generated with each component of each codeword i.i.d. according to $P$, we would get from \cite[Theorem $11.1.2$, p.
-349]{CT}
+The first equality in \eqref{mezzomezzo} follows from the independence of $C^n(m')$ and $Y^n$, since $Y^n$ corresponds to the output of $C^n(m)$.
+For the first inequality, note that if the codewords were randomly generated with each component of each codeword i.i.d. according to $P$, we could deduce from \cite[Theorem $11.1.2$, p.
+349]{CT} that

-Since a codeword with each component generated i.i.d. according to $P$ satisfies the constant composition property with probability tending to one as $N\rightarrow \infty$, we get
+The actual (non-i.i.d) codeword distribution is the i.i.d. distribution, conditioned on the constant composition event \eqref{constprop}.
+Therefore, we have